rrrene/credo/guides/commands/suggest_command.md

 ### `--format`

-Display the list in a specific format (json, flycheck, or oneline)
+Display the list in a specific format (json, flycheck, github, or oneline)

 ```bash
 $ mix credo --format json